KushagraShukla004/SQL-MY-NOTES/MYSQL COMMANDS LIST.md

 #sqlCommands #cmdCommands

-These are MYSQL Commands list only.
+These are MYSQL CMD Commands list only.
 ## Starting MySQL in cmd:
 ```
 mysql -u root -p